8 Beautiful Black Chicken Breeds (With Pictures)

 Ayam Cemani chickens are a hardy breed that can thrive in many climates.
 Additionally, they are a healthy breed that requires minimal care; they only need water, food, and shelter.
 As a result, they are an excellent option for beginners and are easy to care for.

-If you don’t want to spend the $ on an Ayam Cemani, check out number two on our black beauty list!
+If you don’t want to spend the $ on an Ayam Cemani, check out numbers two and three on our black beauty list!

 2. Mystic Onyx